tehmaze/natural/README.md

 About
 =====

-Convert data to their natural (natural-readable) format.
+Convert data to their natural (human-readable) format.

 Example Usage
 =============